Spanish cruiser Castilla: Spanish-American War

 In this 1898 painting of the Battle of Manila Bay by J. G. Tyler, Castilla is the second ship from the left.

 Arriving at Subic Bay, Montojo found that few of the mines had been laid and the shore batteries had not yet been mounted.
 At 1030 hours on 29 April 1898, Montojo's ships departed Subic Bay to return to Manila Bay, where shore batteries could support Montojo's squadron and where the shallow water might reduce the loss of life if the Spanish ships were sunk; Castilla again was towed by Reina Cristina on this return voyage.
 The squadron anchored later that day in Cañacao Bay off Sangley Point, in the lee of the Cavite Peninsula, about 8 mi southeast of Manila.
 Don Juan de Austria made a quick trip to Manila to procure small craft, such as lighters, small boats, and barges, to be tied up alongside Castilla to protect her wooden hull from hostile gunfire.
 Castilla also was sandbagged along the side exposed to enemy fire.

 The wreck of Castilla, with Dewey's squadron and merchant ships in the background.

-At 0400 hours on 1 May 1898, Montojo signaled the anchored squadron to prepare for imminent action.
-The U.S. Navy's Asiatic Squadron under Commodore George Dewey was sighted approaching the anchorage at 0445 hours.
-Castilla and the other Spanish ships opened fire at 0520 hours, beginning the Battle of Manila Bay, the first major action of the Spanish–American War.
+At 04:00 on 1 May 1898, Montojo signaled the anchored squadron to prepare for imminent action.
+The U.S. Navy's Asiatic Squadron under Commodore George Dewey was sighted approaching the anchorage at 04:45.
+Castilla and the other Spanish ships opened fire at 05:20, beginning the Battle of Manila Bay, the first major action of the Spanish–American War.

 A view aboard the wreck of Castilla.

 Dewey's squadron made a series of slow firing passes at the Spanish squadron.
 Still unable to get underway, Castilla had to fight it out at anchor.
 She had not been repainted, and still sported her peacetime white sides and yellow funnels, making her an easy and attractive target for American gunners.
-At 0630 hours, Castilla had one 5.9 in and one 4.7 in gun disabled by an American shell hit, which also killed several of her crew.
+At 06:30, Castilla had one 5.9 in and one 4.7 in gun disabled by an American shell hit, which also killed several of her crew.
 American shellfire cut her anchor cables, and she drifted to expose her unprotected side to Dewey's squadron.
-Three 8 in hits started a large fire, which by 0715 had begun to destroy her deck, and she was ordered abandoned at 0830; Don Juan de Austria rendered assistance to Castilla under enemy fire.
+Three 8 in hits started a large fire, which by 07:15 had begun to destroy her deck, and she was ordered abandoned at 08:30; Don Juan de Austria rendered assistance to Castilla under enemy fire.

-Hit by five 8-inch and 6 in, twelve 5 in, and about 33 smaller shells, Castilla soon sank, a total loss, having suffered 23 to 25 men killed and 80 wounded during the battle.
+Hit by five 8 in and 6 in, twelve 5 in, and about 33 smaller shells, Castilla soon sank, a total loss, having suffered 23 to 25 men killed and 80 wounded during the battle.